limunglazba/my-notes/topics/Python-packages.md

 #### Selectors & scraping
 - css and xpath selectors can be used in combination in Scrapy
+- be careful: scrapy has its own regex syntax! see the command below

 | Command | Description |
 | ------- | ----------- |